 In addition, the CJCCL encourages contributors to take a comparative approach in their scholarship.
 It defines ‘comparative’ broadly.
 This may be through the comparison of how a particular legal issue is treated in different legal systems (such as civil and common law), different national systems (such as England and Canada) or in different provinces in Canada.

 The thematic focus of the CJCCL’s first volume was "Health Law & Human Rights", which was published in 2015.
 The second volume, which consists of two 400 page issues, was published in 2016 on the theme of "Equity in the 21st Century: Problems and Perspectives”.
-The third volume, to be published in 2017, examines "Problems of Interpretation in International Law".
+The third volume, published in 2018, examines "Problems of Interpretation in International Law".
 The forthcoming fourth volume explores contemporary issues around privacy and data protection.